 I leave the Park and head to MacDougal Street to find the legendary music venue, Café Wha?
 It’s not open when I get there, so I walk up and down the street, which is thronged with mostly young people.
 There’s a real buzz and vibe in the air.
 The street is lined with bars and food joints, and I pop into the MacDougal Street Ale House for a beer until Café Wha? opens at 8.30 pm.

 Music At Café Wha?

 The club is a few minutes late opening but once inside I get taken to a table.
 There’s a waitress service for drinks, so I order a beer and await the House Band to start playing.
 They eventually do around 9.20 pm and are pretty good.
 They’re playing a large variety of covers, with different singers taking lead vocals.
 Amongst others they play Superstition, Valerie, Sweet Home Alabama – and of course, Purple Rain.
+Almost every band I saw on last year’s trip had taken to playing this Prince song since his untimely death in April 2016.
 There’s a video of the House Band below.
 By the time they take their mid-set break I’m flagging a bit with jet lag, so I settle my bill and depart.

 MacDougal Street is still full of people and still buzzing.
 There’s a great vibe in this part of Greenwich Village, a district I’d not visited before in NYC.
 It’ll be interesting to see what the next two nights hold, if the buzz is all around the Village at night.
 I get back to the hotel and eventually hit lights out around 11 pm.